You should plant a California Buckeye in your California garden

 They ostensibly make buying homes easier, but they have a mixed reputation, to say the least.
 Still, they are usually involved in both sides of any home sale.
 Both the buyer and the seller each hire an agent and they work together to help the buyer and seller achieve their goals.

-The basics dynamic of the arrangement aren't changing.
+The basic dynamics of the arrangement aren't changing.

 The Treat Young People Like ATMs Rule of 2024